DanWilliams91/BuddyGym/README.md

     * The Contact & Opening Times Page also contains <a href="assets/docs/user-stories-imgs/fu-c-ii.png" target="_blank">large images</a> to further highlight the existence of the organisation’s social media pages.
     * Each icon or image of the social media platforms acts as an anchor link, which navigates the user to the organisation’s relevant social media page.
 These links are opened in a new browser tab/window to ensure the user can return to the organisation’s page with ease.

-### <span id="further-testing">Further Testing</span>
+### Further Testing
 * The Website was tested on Google Chrome, Mozilla Firefox and Microsoft Edge browsers.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 11 and Google Pixel 5.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### <span id="bugs">Bugs</span>
 * The <a href="https://validator.w3.org/nu/?doc=https%3A%2F%2Fdanwilliams91.github.io%2FBuddyGym%2Findex.html" target="_blank">Home Page results</a> of the W3C Markup Validator displays a warning regarding its heading which reads "Join Us for Free."
 The warning suggests using h1 elements for the purposes of top-level headings only.
-The "Join Us for Free" heading is considered to be a top-level heading as it's the first heading of the page's content, so this warning has been ignored.
+    * The "Join Us for Free" heading is considered to be a top-level heading as it's the first heading of the page's content, so this warning has been ignored.

-### Bugs
 * When viewing the site from mobile devices, the font overlaying the hero image didn’t load correctly, and a different font was displayed.
 Upon further testing, it was determined that the link to Google Fonts was broken and the intended font was loading correctly on mobile devices but not on laptop devices.
     * The original overlay font was ‘Neonderthaw’ but, following the fix of this bug, it was decided that the font was too difficult to read, so the font has now been changed to ‘Lobster,’ which provides a good combination of easy-to-read text and differentiation from the font used throughout the rest of the site.
 * Following the above fix, it has been determined that the ‘Lobster’ font still doesn’t load when viewed on mobile devices.